 ✔ Healthy choice for breakfast or snack (for both kids and adults)

-✔ Paleo, gluten-free and low carb.
+✔ Paleo, gluten-free and low-carb.

 Ingredients

-The recipes has just a few ingredients:
+The recipe has just a few ingredients:

 Pumpkin puree: You can use canned or homemade pumpkin puree.